Harry-Yates/Harry-Yates/README.md

 Portfolio · [harryyates.com](https://harryyates.com)

 <!-- WEATHER_START -->
-Based in Stockholm · *Expect partly cloudy conditions with rain*
+Based in Stockholm · *There will be partly cloudy today*

-# 6°
+# 5°
 ☁️ **Overcast conditions with complete cloud cover**

 **↑** 8° **↓** 4°